NatXiao/LasISC-Hostel/README.md

 ## Metrics

 Our hotel has 12 floors, with around 4 to 10 rooms each.
-It has 4 deluxe rooms, 50 standard single rooms, 30 standards double rooms, 10 superior rooms and 2 suites with one superior suite.
+It has 4 deluxe rooms, 50 standard single rooms, 30 standards double rooms, 10 superior rooms and 2 suites.
 It has 123 customers today, with 20 leaving tomorrow.
 We have 2 employees in charge of the cleaning of each floor, and 4 for welcoming the guests.

 ## Filling the table